 Does child support ever end early in NC?

 Child Support ends early upon the death or emancipation of the minor child.
 Child support also terminates upon the death of the payor.
-Also a significant change in the number of physical custody overnights can warrant a modification or termination of child support.
+Also a significant change in the number of physical custody overnights can warrant a termination or modification of child support in NC.

 Does child support stop at 18 in NC?